 AV works in a very similar way:

-- You can choose to continue allocating preferences to as many or as few candidates as you like, including a choice to “RON”.
+- You can choose to continue allocating preferences to as many or as few applicants as you like, including a choice to “RON”.
 Not allocating additional preferences does not automatically make your first choice less likely to win;

 it simply ensures that you still have a say in who represents you should your first choice receive the fewest votes

-voice can still count!
+your voice can still count!

 - The process continues, until a winner for that position is confirmed